 Sinheungsa Temple (OeSeorak)

-There’s a magnificent Buddha statue that sits 14-meters high on a lotus pedestal.
-The statue is the symbol of hope that every Korean has for the reunification of North and South Korea.
+A magnificent Buddha statue sits 14-meters high on a lotus pedestal.
+The statue symbolizes hope that every Korean has for the reunification of North and South Korea.

 Ulsanbawi Rock (NaeSeorak)

-Just as the name suggests, it is a huge granite rock formation that spans around 4 kilometers.
+As the name suggests, it is a huge granite rock that spans around 4 kilometers.
 From its summit, you can see the picturesque scenery of Mt.
 Seorak and the neighboring areas like Dalma Peak and the East Sea.